 Figuring out the right portion to assign to personal use and to business use can be tricky.
 Basically, you need to come up with a reasonable method of calculation and apply it consistently over the years.
 Elements to take into consideration are the part of the home you use for business versus personal space, often calculated by square footage as well as the number of days in a year where the space is available for rent.
 If you’re unsure of the math in your case, it might be a good idea to consult a tax professional in the first year to start off on the right foot.

 Current Expenses and Capital Expenses

 The second distinction that you need to understand in order to deduct the correct amounts from your gross income is current versus capital expenses.
-A current expense is when you buy an item to use it immediately in your rental business and it is fully used in the year it is bought.
-Soap for guests, linens and cleaning services are all obvious examples.
-Some more subtle ones are your accounting and legal fees, any permits that you pay for and advertising costs.
+A current expense is when you buy an item to use it immediately in your rental business and it's fully used in the year it's bought.
+Soap for guests, linens, and cleaning services are all obvious examples.
+Some more subtle ones are your accounting and legal fees, any permits that you pay for, and advertising costs.
 While these last ones don’t relate directly to your guests, they are certainly directly incurred to earn income from your business.

 Capital expenses are a little trickier.
 Essentially, if you buy something, like furniture, that is meant to last several years, then you can’t deduct the whole price in the current year.
 Instead, you need to deduct a percentage of the cost over a number of years.
 This is the process called amortization.
 The same goes for any renovations you make to the building.
 Unless you’re dealing with minor repairs, you need to deduct renovations over a period of time.
 The exact amortization is determined by the law, so you may wish to consult a professional early on to get off on the right track.

-One final word to the wise: keep all of your receipts.
+Remember to keep all of your receipts.
 You may be required to demonstrate to the Canada Revenue Agency that you did indeed incur the expenses you are trying to deduct.